dotkernel/development/docs/book/v1/setup/setup-packages.md

 cd ~/development/wsl/
 ```

+Duplicate `config.yml.dist` as `config.yml`.

-Using your preferred text editor, open `config.yml` where you must fill in the empty fields.
+Using your preferred text editor, open `config.yml` and fill in the empty fields.

 Save and close the file.